Perth Leasing Lawyers

 - Provide advice on rent reviews

-- Review a lease agreement and advise you of key risks and negotiation points
+- Review a lease agreement and advise you of key legal provisions, risks and negotiation points

 - Property ownership (Co-ownership) agreements

 - ‘First Right of Refusal’ and ‘Options to purchase leased-premises’ clauses

 - Negotiate a lease on your behalf and make any amendments as agreed between the parties

 - Draft lease renewals, extensions, assignments, variations or surrenders